Nathan-Sinclair/Password-Security-Suite/README.md

 - Download the Jumbo version from Openwall: https://www.openwall.com/john/
 - Ensure the executable (john.exe) is accessible via PATH.
 By default it is usually something like this C:\John\run
 ### Wordlist
-- rockyou.txt because it is too large it cannot be included in the repository on Github.
-Please download rockyou.txt and save it in the repository folder on your local machine as "rockyou.txt".
+- rockyou.txt is too large to be included in the GitHub repository.
+Please download rockyou.txt separately and save it in the repository folder on your local machine with the filename "rockyou.txt".
-- If you want to use another wordlist still save it in the repository folder on your local machine as "rockyou.txt".
+- If you want to use a different wordlist, save it in the repository folder and name it "rockyou.txt" so the program can access it correctly.

 ## Installation Instructions:
 1. Clone or download the repository folder to your local machine.